Sarah Gavron

 Sarah Gavron (born 20 April 1970) is a British film director.
 She has directed four short films, and three feature films.
 Her first film was This Little Life (2003), later followed by Brick Lane (2007) and Village at the End of the World (2012).
 Her film, Suffragette (2015) is based in the London of 1912 and tells the story of the Suffragette movement based on realistic historical events.
-Her most recent film is Rocks which she directed in a creative collaboration with the team and young cast.
-Rocks premiered at the Toronto International Film Festival and opened in cinemas in 2020.
+Her most recent film is Rocks (2019) which she directed in a creative collaboration with the team and young cast.

-Sarah Gavron is also both a wife and a mother, and "got into filmmaking to make a difference."
-She has dedicated her career to accurately telling the stories of women.
-In addition, the scarcity of women filmmakers in the UK is what inspires Gavron with her own filmmaking, and her responsibility as a female director.

 Biography

-Gavron was educated at Camden School for Girls.
+Sarah Gavron was educated at Camden School for Girls.
 She graduated from the University of York with a BA in English in 1992 and an MA in film studies from Edinburgh College of Art when it was associated with Heriot-Watt University.
-Later she went to the National Film and Television School.
-Sarah Gavron was in a directing class that was taught by Stephen Frears.
-Frears is one of her influences in filmmaking and directing, as well as Mike Leigh and Terrence Davies.
-She also cites many female filmmakers as having inspired her.
-Before studying at the National Film School, Sarah worked for the BBC in documentaries for three years.
+Later, she went to the National Film and Television School.
+Gavron was in a directing class that was taught by Stephen Frears.
+Frears is one of her influences in filmmaking and directing, as well as Mike Leigh and Terence Davies.
+She cites many female filmmakers as having inspired her.
+Before studying at the National Film School, she worked for the BBC in documentaries for three years.

 Gavron is married to cinematographer David Katznelson, and together, they have two children.
+Gavron has said she "got into filmmaking to make a difference."
+She has dedicated her career to telling the stories of women.
+In addition, the scarcity of women filmmakers in the UK is what inspires Gavron with her own filmmaking, and her responsibility as a female director.